 The immersion into this field of study yielded a deepening appreciation for the role that we as lawyers can play in bettering the lives of our clients, the legal community, ourselves and the world.
-During the nine months on location at the Straus Institute in Malibu, California, Kiki received three CALI Excellence for the Future Awards for highest score in Cross Cultural Conflict & Dispute Resolution, Psychology of Conflict, and Communication & Conflict.
+During the nine months on location at the Straus Institute in Malibu, California, Kristin Grossman received three CALI Excellence for the Future Awards for highest score in Cross Cultural Conflict & Dispute Resolution, Psychology of Conflict, and Communication & Conflict.

 Her work in the Cross Cultural Conflict & Dispute Resolution class yielded a publication in India in the Gujarat National Law University’s Journal of Law, Development and Politics entitled “Back Off My Burqa, Hands Off My Hijab: French Resistance to Multiculturalism and Franco-Muslim Resistance to Assimilation.”
 Kiki’s most recent article “Southern Fried Mediation: A Regional Recipe For Success When Mediating in The Southern United States” was published in the Spring 2012 Faulkner Law Review.